components-web-app/api-components-bundle/docs/getting-started/step-by-step-guide.md

 ### Add the component to your page

 Let's create this component resource now.
-You could add the component and then add the `ComponentPosition` resource to place it within the ComponentCollection.
-However in the example below we will add the resource and position it in the same request.
+You could add the component and then add the `ComponentPosition` resource to place it within the ComponentGroup.
+However, in the example below we will add the resource and position it in the same request.

 You will notice all components you create are prefixed with `/component`.